credo-ai/credoai_lens/docs/pages/make_your_own.rst

      are available, Lens will run the evaluator on each separately.
 Accessible as ``self.sensitive_feature``

 #. :meth:`~.credoai.evaluators.evaluator.Evaluator._validate_arguments` -> Any validation on the format and content
-   of the required artifacts should be performed in this method.
+   of the required artifacts will be performed in this method.
 The module :mod:`~.credoai.evaluators.utils.validation` contains several pre-made utility function that can aid the user in creating their validity checks.

 #. :meth:`~.credoai.evaluators.evaluator.Evaluator._setup` -> This method is supposed to contain any extra step necessary